sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 [As the ReadMe explains](https://github.com/BurntSushi/ripgrep#installation), there are precompiled binaries for all platforms.
 Or you can use Homebrew: `brew install ripgrep`.

-## Other Ideas I'm Hoping to Try Soon
+## Other Rust Programs I'm Hoping to Try Soon

-Zola is a static site generator written in Rust.

-## More Command Line Tools Written in Rust
+[Zola](https://www.getzola.org/) is a static site generator written in Rust.
+Currently I'm using Jekyll, which is written in Ruby and is generally kind of a pain to set up and maintain.
+I'm hoping Zola is faster and, assuming it uses Cargo, will be easier to install/upgrade/maintain.

-As mentioned above, there are a number of command line tools written in Rust (here's one [casual list from a Fediverse user](https://mastodon.social/@wezm/101824862524557850)).
+And, as mentioned above, there are a number of command line tools written in Rust (here's one [casual list from a Fediverse user](https://mastodon.social/@wezm/101824862524557850)).

 If you know of other cool tools written in Rust, let me know in the comments, on [Mastodon](https://octodon.social/@schlink), or on [Twitter](https://twitter.com/sts10).